arendu-zz/jhu-ai-course-teaching/README.md

 2. Stochastic environment which is represented by a weak stockfish engine that will play against our agent.
 3. Reward discounting.
 4. Policy gradients.
-5. Optimization look where we use policy gradients to adjust weights of our network and improve our decisions as a result of that.
+5. Optimization loop where we use policy gradients to adjust weights of our network and improve our decisions as a result of that.

 </p>